rspurney/TuxNet/docs/index.md

 #### Required Software and Installation
 Download all of the files from the [project repository](https://github.com/rspurney/TuxNet) and unzip the folder.
 To run TuxNet using Arabidopsis data, unzip genome.fa.zip (included in the folder).

-[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), [Cufflinks](https://cole-trapnell-lab.github.io/cufflinks/), [ea-utils](https://expressionanalysis.github.io/ea-utils/), and [SAMtools](http://samtools.sourceforge.net/) must be installed before the TUX tab can be run using TuxNet. **Once these are downloaded and installed, you must copy the folders into the folder where TuxNet is located and change the folder names to 'hisat2', ' cufflinks', 'ea-utils', and 'samtools', respectively.
-Otherwise, TuxNet will not be able to find the needed files.**

 To use the MATLAB version of TuxNet, run TuxNet.mlapp.

 To use the Mac Standalone version of TuxNet, run 'TuxNet-MacStandaloneInstaller.app' in the TuxNet-MacStandalone directory.
 You will be prompted to choose a directory where TuxNet will be installed and to install MATLAB Runtime if it is not already installed.
 To run TuxNet, run 'TuxNet.app' in the 'application' folder, located in the folder you chose for TuxNet to be installed in.
-You will be prompted to choose the current working directory via a file finder: '<TuxNetLocation>/application' should be your selection.
+You will be prompted to choose the current working directory via a file finder: '&lt;TuxNetLocation&gt;/application' should be your selection.

  To use the Linux Standalone version of TuxNet, execute 'sudo ./TuxNet-LinuxStandaloneInstaller.install' in the TuxNet-LinuxStandalone directory.
 You will be prompted to choose a directory where TuxNet will be installed and to install MATLAB Runtime if it is not already installed.
 To run TuxNet, execute 'sudo ./run_TuxNet.sh <mcr_directory>' where <mcr_directory> in the location where MATLAB Runtime is installed.
 For example: ‘sudo ./run_TuxNet.sh /home/user/username/MATLAB_Runtime/v96’.
-You will be prompted to choose the current working directory via a file finder: '<TuxNetLocation>/application' should be your selection.
+You will be prompted to choose the current working directory via a file finder: '&lt;TuxNetLocation&gt;/application' should be your selection.

+[HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), [Cufflinks](https://cole-trapnell-lab.github.io/cufflinks/), [ea-utils](https://expressionanalysis.github.io/ea-utils/), and [SAMtools](http://samtools.sourceforge.net/) must be installed before the TUX tab can be run using TuxNet. **Once these are downloaded and installed, you must copy the folders into the folder where TuxNet is located and change the folder names to 'hisat2', ' cufflinks', 'ea-utils', and 'samtools', respectively.
+Otherwise, TuxNet will not be able to find the needed files.**

 ### Windows

 #### Installation
 Download all of the files from the [project repository](https://github.com/rspurney/TuxNet) and unzip the folder.

-To install, run 'TuxNet-WindowsStandaloneInstaller.exe' in the TuxNet-MacStandalone directory.
+To install, run 'TuxNet-WindowsStandaloneInstaller.exe' in the TuxNet-WindowsStandalone directory.
 You will be prompted to choose a directory where TuxNet will be installed and to install MATLAB Runtime if it is not already installed.
 Note that the Windows Standalone version of TuxNet cannot run the modified Tuxedo pipeline.
 To run TuxNet, run 'TuxNet.exe' in the 'application' folder, located in the folder you chose for TuxNet to be installed in.
-You will be prompted to choose the current working directory via a file finder: '<TuxNetLocation>/application' should be your selection.
+You will be prompted to choose the current working directory via a file finder: '&lt;TuxNetLocation&gt;/application' should be your selection.

 ## TUX
 The TUX tab **processes raw RNAseq data** using fastq-mcf and a modified Tuxedo pipeline (HISAT2 + Cufflinks package) to extract a wide array of information including measures of differential expression.
 This output can then be used by TuxOP to tabulate FPKM values, average gene expression, and differentially expressed genes (DEGs) between states of an experiment.